 Each Arbor Hill household is required to display an official Arbor Hill Decal in the interior lower left-hand corner of the front windshield of each & every one of its Arbor Hill Resident Vehicles.
-This is applicable to both resident owner households & to renter households, for any car, truck, van, motor home, motorcycle, or any other equivalent transportation or recreational conveyance routinely driven by the home's residents in the Arbor Hill neighborhood.
-Vehicle identification information should be maintained using an official Arbor Hill Resident Registration Form submitted to the AHHA management company.
+This is applicable to both resident owner households & to renter households, for any car, truck, van, motor home, motorcycle, or any other equivalent transportation or recreational conveyance routinely driven by the home's residents in the Arbor Hill Resident Registration Form submitted to the AHHA management company.
 If a household has more than four resident vehicles, the household will be required to also submit written documentation justifying how the household intends to store all those vehicles on that property without violating neighborhood parking rules; and if approved then additional decals will be provided for more than four.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 4.0.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 4.0. - -